debops/debops/ansible/roles/debops.gunicorn/docs/defaults-detailed.rst

   Optional.
 Specify an absolute path to the file with the PID of the main Green Unicorn process.

-  If not specified, the role will creata PID file in the path:
+  If not specified, the role will create a PID file in the path:

   .. code-block:: none